himasha/APIDemoProject/README.md

 `docker stop CONTAINER_ID`

-`docker remove CONTAINER_ID`
+`docker rm CONTAINER_ID`

 3.8 Mount the new API artifacts to micro-gw runtime docker image and run it.
 `docker run -d -v <project_target_path>:/home/exec/ -p 9095:9095 -p 9090:9090 -e project="bookstore"  wso2/wso2micro-gw:3.0.1`

-3.9 Now you can test it as below.
+3.9 Now you can test it as below.Following is a sample request.
 `curl -X GET "https://IP:9095/bookstore/v1/books/search/Java" -k -H "Authorization:Bearer $TOKEN"`

-Use below command to  get the customer response from the  response interceptor.
+Use below command to  get the customer response from the  response interceptor.This should provide with the custom message "empty response from server received".
 `curl -X GET "https://IP:9095/bookstore/v1/books/search/123" -k -H "Authorization:Bearer $TOKEN"`

 In a potential CI process you could push this project to a source repository such as git and integrate a cotinuous build with CI server such as Jenkins.